 Double-blind Test Results: For as much as lab tests matter, they don't mean much if they don't translate into a paddle that players prefer to use over others.
 For this reason, once we felt we’d optimized the Gel-Core paddles in the lab, we performed double-blind tests in multiple cities with players of all skill levels.
-In these tests, our Rogue SI/RSI paddles outperformed control paddles almost across the board.
+In these tests, our Gel-Core paddles outperformed control paddles almost across the board.

 The results above show the Gel-Core (yellow) scoring significantly higher than the two control panels in almost every category!
 Importantly, when players were asked which paddle they preferred overall, the response was almost unanimously in favor of the Gel-Core paddle!